Table of Contents

 Puerto Rico’s Uniform CPA Exam

-- This exam section covers the basics of financial and attest services, such as audits, reviews, compilations, and preparing agreements.
-This portion covers financial reporting frameworks from industry experts.
-Candidates are asked to compare statements that reflect different reporting standards.
+- Auditing and Attestation.
+This exam section covers the basics of financial and attest services, such as audits, reviews, compilations, and preparing agreements.

-- This exam section covers financial accounting topics for all business entities, including the government and nonprofits.
-Candidates are asked to compare statements that reflect different reporting standards.
+- Financial Accounting and Reporting.
+This exam section covers financial accounting topics for all business entities, including the government and nonprofits.

-- This exam section covers federal taxation, tax services, professional ethics, and business law for individuals and business entities.
-This ethics portion of the CPA exam explores your professional and legal responsibilities.
+- Regulation.
+This exam section covers federal taxation, tax services, professional ethics, and business law for individuals and business entities.

 Puerto Rico CPA Ethics Exam Requirements